idaholab/moose/modules/doc/content/getting_started/installation/inl_hpc_install_moose.md

 is required by the application that you are building.
 You will receive warnings (or worse) during the compile process if the version is not correct.

-!alert note
-It is strongly recommended that you do not use default versions of the `moose-dev-openmpi` module.
-Due to the fast-paced development of MOOSE, these development environments change often, and thus the default version of `moose-dev-openmpi` changes often.
-In order to separate your development from the fast-paced development of MOOSE, you should use specific module versions.
+!alert warning title=+loading moose-dev-openmpi without a version+ It is strongly recommended that you +NOT+ load `moose-dev-openmpi` without a version suffix.
+Doing so invokes the default action of loading the latest available version (new versions are added multiple times, daily).

-## Building id=building
+## Building Application id=building

 !style halign=left
-The containerized environment needs to be entered into in order to build or execute.
+The containerized environment needs to be entered into in order to build or run.
 For the purposes of this documentation, we will use the version [!versioner!version package=moose-dev], although yours could be different!